Standard Anodizing (Type II)

 - To blend in extrusion lines

-- To blend in scratches created during manufacturing
+- To blend in scratches caused during manufacturing

 - To reduce glare

-By using dyes following the anodizing process, we are able to achieve several colors.
+By using dyes following the anodizing process, Arrow Cryogenics can achieve numerous colors.
 After the aluminum is dyed, the color is then sealed into the aluminum.

-Below are the colors we currently have available for anodized aluminum:
+Below are the colors we are currently able to apply to anodized aluminum:

-Note: The colors shown are for general reference only and may be affected by the color settings of your computer monitor.
+Note: Colors shown are for general reference only and may be affected by the color settings on your computer monitor.

 Other colors may be available upon request.